jonfernq/Learning/Algorithms/Sorting/Mergesort.md

 > Please explain the time complexity of mergesort in terms of the master theorem.

+As Skiena (2020:153-55) suggests, "the master theorem can be thought of as a black box... invoked as needed," obviating the need for a proof of time complexity using mathematical induction, but one is included at the end as well.

 The time complexity of mergesort can be expressed by the recurrence relation:

 T(n) = 2T(n/2) + Θ(n)